 Before I dive into the best practices I want to explain something that you might not realize.
 If you’re sending consistent emails to your prospects, you are already doing a form of a long-term nurture.
 The thing is, though?
 It’s not automated.

 And because it’s not automated, it’s more likely to come across as sporadic or irrelevant to your prospects meaning they are more likely to disengage.
+It's imperative to adhere to email nurture best practices.

 Think about it: You wouldn’t talk the same way on the phone with a prospect who has been eyeing you for six months and asking lots of questions (but hasn’t bit the bullet yet) as you would with someone who just became aware you exist within the last two weeks.
 Would you?
 (I hope not!)